World of Music, Arts and Dance: Radio WOMAD

-Previously based on Charlton Park every year since the second year (2008) the UK festival moved there, the official festival radio station is broadcast on a temporary FM licence (usually on 87.7FM) just prior to the festival opening its gates to the public and broadcasts 24 hours a day every day until late Monday after the public gates have closed.
+Previously based on Charlton Park every year since the second year (2008) the UK festival was held there, the official festival radio station is broadcast on a temporary FM licence (usually on 87.7FM) just prior to the festival opening its gates to the public and broadcasts 24 hours a day every day until late Monday after the public gates have closed.
 Each year the station hosts several exclusive live sessions and interviews from artists playing at the festival across the weekend.
-The FM signal reaches about ten miles away from the festival site.
+The FM signal reaches about ten miles away from the festival site, and broadcasts can be heard online via Mixcloud.
+In 2026 the station also began to broadcast to the local area via DAB.

-During the forced cancellations of the festival in 2020 and 2021 the radio station was set up to broadcast remotely from several of the presenter's homes across the UK and was broadcast live via Mixcloud where listeners could also interact with other listeners and the presenters for the "WOMAD at home" events.
+During the forced cancellations of the festival in 2020 and 2021, the radio station was set up to broadcast remotely from several of the presenter's homes across the UK and was broadcast live via Mixcloud where listeners could interact with other listeners and the presenters for the "WOMAD at home" events.
 The shows showcased several highlights of previous live sessions from their archives.
-There was also a special live x-mas show in 2021 and two special live announcement shows in early 2022, to tie in with the line-up announcement from the festival, broadcast from station manager Steve Satan's kitchen.
+There was also a special live Christmas show in 2021 and two special live announcement shows in early 2022, to tie in with the line-up announcement from the festival, broadcast from station manager Steve Satan's kitchen.